nancyhild/nmb-ow-doc/actions.md

 ### Watch action output

 `nim` actions might be invoked by other users in response to various events.
 In such cases it can be useful to monitor the invocations.
+Whenever you run the poll utility, you see in real time the logs for any actions running on your behalf.

 You can use the `nim` CLI to watch the output of actions as they are invoked.